intel/linux-sgx/README.md

   $ make
 ```
 - To build the Intel(R) SGX PSW installer, enter the following command:
-  * On Ubuntu 16.04 and Ubuntu 18.04:
+  * On Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04:
    ```
   $ make deb_psw_pkg
   ```
   You can find the generated Intel(R) SGX PSW installers located under `linux/installer/deb/libsgx-urts`, `linux/installer/deb/libsgx-enclave-common`, `linux/installer/deb/libsgx-uae-service`, `linux/installer/deb/libsgx-epid`, `linux/installer/deb/libsgx-launch`, `linux/installer/deb/libsgx-quote-ex` and `linux/installer/deb/sgx-aesm-service` respectively.

-  **Note**: On Ubuntu 18.04, besides the Intel(R) SGX PSW installer, the above command generates another debug symbol package named ``package-name-dbgsym_${version}-${revision}_amd64.ddeb`` for debug purpose.
+  **Note**: On Ubuntu 18.04 and Ubuntu 20.04, besides the Intel(R) SGX PSW installer, the above command generates another debug symbol package named ``package-name-dbgsym_${version}-${revision}_amd64.ddeb`` for debug purpose.
 On Ubuntu 16.04, if you want to keep debug symbols in the Intel(R) SGX PSW installer, before building the Intel(R) SGX PSW, you need to export an environment variable to ensure the debug symbols not stripped:
    ```
    $ export DEB_BUILD_OPTIONS="nostrip"
    ```